fit-authors/fit-authors.github.io/_profiles/robin-zachary.md

 instagram: robinzachary
 image: zachary.jpg
 about:
+  - Creative Director at Bridal Guide Magazine, 1999-2007
+  - Freelance Fashion and Prop Stylist, 2007-present
-  - Started at FIT as a professor in Photography, now in Fabric Styling
+  - Started at FIT as Adjunct Professor in Photography, 2007
   - Book published in August 2022

 work: